University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic04/02-advanced-version-control.md

 Let's clone a specific repository.
 The specific repository contains the source code that you previously downloaded on the command-line (the hello project).

-Start by [opening your terminal] and [connecting to Aviary], then run:
+Start by [opening your terminal][verifying that pandoc is installed] and [connecting to Aviary][connecting to a remote computer], then run:

-[opening your terminal]:
-../topic01/topic-2.html#verifying-that-pandoc-is-installed
-[connecting to Aviary]: ../topic02/topic-1.html

 ::: input